duhow/xiaoai-patch/README.md

 nc $IP_ADDR 8888 < /tmp/image
 ```

-Since the speakers filesystem is in `squashfs` format, we have to reflash it to add the new applications and patches.
+Since the speakers filesystem is read-only format, we have to reflash it to add the new applications and patches.
 There are three steps to perform this: **extract, patch, build**.

 Optionally but recommended, prepare the packages you want to install by editing the [packages.sh] script.